-TRANSAXLE COOLING
+TRANSAXLE MAINTENANCE

-The transmission fan and cooling fins should be kept clean to assure proper cooling.
+The transmission fan and cooling fins should be kept clean to ensure proper cooling.

 Do not attempt to clean fan or transmission while engine is running or while the transmission is hot.
-To prevent possible damage to seals, do not use high pressure water or steam to clean transaxle.
+To prevent possible damage to seals, do not use high pressure water or steam to clean transmission.